 Depending on the nature of the case, remedies for fraudulent misrepresentation can include rescission of the contract and damages.
 Rescission of the contract is the most common remedy, since fraudulent misrepresentation renders it voidable (as opposed to simply "void").
 Therefore, the parties may choose not to rescind the contract -- which restores the parties to their pre-contractual positions -- if this is not possible.
 With respect to damages, only actual losses stemming from the misrepresentation may be claimed.

-Whether you have been sued for fraudulent misrepresentation or believe you have entered into a contract under false pretense, the stakes are relatively high for your business.
+Whether you've been sued for fraudulent misrepresentation or believe you have entered into a contract under false pretenses, the stakes are relatively high for your business.
 Depending on the nature of your case, the key to your success in court may come down to just one tiny detail of fact.
-Speak with a small business lawyer licensed in your state today.
-You can start with a free claim review to learn more.
+Speak with a skilled business lawyer near you today to find out about your options moving forward.